 Travel like a local and perfect your skills on a motorbike.
 It is easily the cheapest and most convenient way to sightsee in Southeast Asia.
 You will meet hundreds of travelers that use this as their main form of transportation.
 Daily rentals cost around $5 USD but can vary based on location and availability.

 Be careful, this is the number one way to get hurt while backpacking.
-You should take your international bike licence and check with your travel insurance company what they will cover you for before you leave.
+You should take your international bike license and check with your travel insurance company what they will cover you for before you leave.
 It’s worth it to take a local lesson before zooming around new cities.

 8) DON’T PLAN TOO MUCH